Boris-Barboris/dpeq/README.md

 # DPEQ - native PSQL extended query protocol client for D programming language

-DPEQ is a source library aimed at providing low-level communication interface, unaltered by abstractions and irrelevant incapsulation.
+DPEQ is a source library aimed at providing low-level communication interface, with minimal abstraction and encapsulation.
 PSQL's native interface is very performant, and it's a shame there is currently no native solution for D.

-You should probably get yourself familiar with it, if you want to use it. https://www.postgresql.org/docs/9.5/static/protocol.html
+You should probably get yourself familiar with it, if you want to use it.
+https://www.postgresql.org/docs/9.5/static/protocol.html
 https://www.postgresql.org/docs/9.5/static/protocol-flow.html
 https://www.postgresql.org/docs/9.5/static/protocol-message-formats.html